newhavenio/newhavenio.github.io/_posts/2016-12-14-four-tips-sass-variables.markdown

 You'll notice the start of a Sass list's index is 1, not 0.
 This often throws off many people who've only used Javascript arrays before.

 Also note the `@each` loop uses the `$i` variable in it's selector.
 Using that, or even the `$color` variable, is important.
 Otherwise it'd create the same `.element` selector three times, and only the last one would work.
-Remember to use these variables for selectors in `@each` loop for this reason, and in that context reference them like this:`#{$i}`.
+Remember to use these variables for selectors in an `@each` loop for this reason, and in that context reference them like this:`#{$i}`.

 #### Map Variables